psalire/Poker-Hand-Auditor/README.md

 Above in the sample output looking at the first table showing the sampled hand distribution, it's clear that the distribution is very irregular.
 All hands except for four of a kind and straight flush fall significantly outside of the 99.7% confidence interval.
 In addition, the most common hand by far was a pair, not high card as is expected.

-Furthermore, even when taking all combinations of the hole and board cards in the second table, both high card and pair hands fall outside the 99.7% confidence interval; the high card sample is lower than the lower confidence limit and the pair sample is higher than the upper confidence limit.
+Furthermore, even when taking all combinations of the hole and board cards in the third table, both high card and pair hands fall outside the 99.7% confidence interval; the high card sample is lower than the lower confidence limit and the pair sample is higher than the upper confidence limit.

-Chi-squared tests also rejects conformity to the expected hand distributions (p < 0.05).
+Chi-square tests also rejects conformity to the expected hand distributions (p < 0.05).

 The distribution of individual cards and hole cards however passed the chi-squared tests (p > 0.05), failing to reject conformity to the expected proportions.

+The Kolmogorov-Smirnov tests are not really relevant here as almost all p-values of the chi-square values came out to be 0.0.

 Overall, this sample shows a bad RNG algorithm.
 More samples are needed to reach a conclusion.